 They are in many ways similar of course but they have different teams, developers, users and opinions for a lot of things.
 So in some regards, they are very different from each other.

 And then we have the technical aspects where Bitcoin Cash, for example, have bigger blocks compared to Bitcoin (BCH’s of 8 MB compared to BTC’s of around 1 MB)

 I hope that this guide to the best Bitcoin Cash wallets was helpful.
-We have covered a range of different types of wallets in this guide.
+I have covered a range of different types of wallets in this guide.
 For example: